DanielBlanco/com_cimpay/README.md

 Notes
 -----
-The module needs work but the following features work:
+The module needs more work, but the following features work:
 * Register users to Authorize.net.
 * Create transactions with a billing date.
 * Collect dues.